Child Injured in a Car Accident

 Consult an Attorney About Your Car Accident Case

 Was your child injured in a devastating car accident?
 Do you have questions about seeking compensation on your injured child's behalf?
-Don't wait until it's too late to take legal action—contact the Morris James Personal Injury Group today to schedule an appointment for a free initial consultation to discuss the details of your case with a knowledgeable member of our legal team.
+Take legal action before it's too late.
+Contact us at the Morris James Personal Injury Group today to schedule an appointment for a free initial consultation in which you can discuss the details of your case with a knowledgeable member of our legal team.